MakomaneTau/MakomaneTau/README.md

 <h1 align="center">Hi 👋, I'm Makomane Tau</h1>
 <h3 align="center">Driven final year Undergraduate Computer Science student - Univeristy of the Witwatersrand.</h3>

+<h3 align="left">About me:</h3>

+- 🎯 I aspire to build a career in cybersecurity.
+I believe that digital security is a fundamental right, and I want to help businesses and individuals protect their data and maintain their privacy. </br>

+- 📚 “Life is a never-ending lesson.”
+I’m always eager to learn and grow, continuously developing my technical skills and broadening my understanding of the ever-evolving tech landscape.</br>

+- 💻  Currently, I’m focused on enhancing my skills in web development, system security, and cloud technologies, while exploring opportunities to apply these skills to real-world challenges. </br>

+- 🚀 My long-term goal is to become a cybersecurity engineer, specializing in building secure and resilient digital systems that empower users safely.</br>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=makomanetau" alt="makomanetau" /></a> </p>

 - 📫 How to reach me **PONTSHOTAU097@GMAIL.COM**